The circle indicates the time we discuss in this section

-It is said that the first sword making started from Yamato province (present Nara prefecture) during the Nara period (710 to 704).
-In the early sword making days, their forging technique was primitive.
-At that time a large number of swordsmiths lived in Yamato, yet as time passes, the sword making declined in this area.
+It is said that the first sword-making started from Yamato province (present Nara prefecture) during the Nara period (710 to 794).
+In the early sword making days, their forging techniques were primitive.
+At that time, a large number of swordsmiths lived in Yamato, yet as time passes, the sword making declined in the area.

-*Nanto Sohei (南都僧兵)———Since around the 11th century, Buddhistic temples became powerful under the protection of JoKo (retired Emperor).
-Those temples had a large number of Sohei (low-level monks who also acted as soldiers) under them.
-When the power struggles between the temples occurred, Sohei fought as a soldier in the battlefields.
-Nanto Sohei were monk soldiers of Kofuku-Ji temple (興福寺).
-Several large temples like Todai-Ji (東大寺) temple and other temples controlled the Yamato area.
+*Nanto Sohei (南都僧兵)———Since around the 11th century, Buddhist temples had become powerful under the protection from the JoKos (retired emperors).
+Those temples had a large number of Sohei (low-level monks who also acted as soldiers).
+When power struggles started between the temples, Sohei fought as their soldiers on the battlefields.
+Nanto Sohei were such soldiers at Kofuku-Ji Temple (興福寺).
+Several large temples such as Todai-Ji (東大寺) Temple controlled the Yamato area.

 Jihada or Jitetsu (the area between shinogi and hamon )——Mostly Masame hada (straight grain pattern 柾目肌).
 Fine ji-nie, Chikei, and Yubashiri shows (refer 15 Late Kamakura Period).

 Nakago (Hilt)——————Often shows the finishing file pattern as shown below.
 This is called Higaki Yasuri (檜垣).